Available Title(s): 1484-YN_ADMINPRO - Academic Coordinator/Advisor 1

 Summary of Duties:

-Bachelor's degree and two (2) years of full-time academic advising experience at a college or university or related education/experience.
+Bachelor's degree and two (2) years' experience working with students in an educational setting or related experience.
 A Master's degree in a related field may substitute for one (1) year of professional work experience.
 Any combination of relevant education and professional experience may be substituted for the educational requirement on a year-for-year basis.

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veteran, persons of disability and/or persons age 40 and over are encouraged to apply.